-DR. LYNCH-WALSH: But they're all in the business support center versus the school, some.
-So, if it was indicated, because, yes, it's indicated on the individual pages, but one of the things the district tends to not do is summarize information so you can see at a glance.
-It requires people to have to read page, by page, by page, instead of being able to see at a glance a snapshot of what it is they're about to look at.
+But, Ms. Fertig, we will bring Ryan Smith from the business support center back to be able to update the committee on how that stands, page, instead of being able to see at a glance a snapshot of what it is they're about to look at.
 It's sort of like not having your executive summary or an introductory paragraph, we don't do that with a lot of reporting around here.
 So people have to go through each page.
 Yes, it's there, but it could be included in the matrix, which I agree with, which I think I requested, if it wasn't for this then it would have been for property and inventory.
 And I think it was done or is being done on some other reporting.